IP IntegrationΒΆ

 Apart from directly writing Allo kernels in Python, we also support integrating existing C++ HLS kernels into Allo.
 This feature is useful when you have a existing optimized C++ HLS code that wants to be integrated into Allo.
 The following example shows how to integrate a simple vector addition kernel written in C++ into Allo.

-Suppose the C++ kernel header is defined in the vadd.h file:
+Suppose the C++ kernel is implemented in the vadd.cpp file:

 void vadd(int A[32], int B[32], int C[32]) {